-Rule 402.
-They shall act promptly in obtaining correction of any defect in the gear or machinery, or unsafe working condition.
+- Rule 402.
+They shall act promptly in obtaining correction of any defect in the gear or machinery, or unsafe working condition. - Rule 403.

-Rule 403.
 They shall instruct workers under them in the proper and safe methods of handling cargo, gear and equipment.
 These instructions shall be given in a safety talk at the start of each shift.
 Workers arriving late on the job will receive these instructions from their direct supervisors, as soon as practicable.
-Special attention shall be focused on safe lashing practices, traffic patterns, and hazardous material particular to each ship and dock operation.
-Workers shall be informed of the designated assembly areas.

-Rule 404.
-They shall see that booms are not raised or lowered except under the direction of the foreman, walking boss, gang boss, or hatch tender in charge of the hatch, and in compliance with provisions of Rules 619 and 620.

-Rule 405.
-They shall see that operations are carried on in a safe manner.

-Rule 406.
-Where there is an immediate danger to the health and safety of the men, they shall stop work and supervision shall take the necessary precautions to protect the employees and/or remove them to safety.

-Rule 407.
-They shall make every effort to determine cargo hazards in advance, and to have correct personal protection at hand for known hazards.
+Special attention shall be focused on safe lashing practices, traffic patterns, proper mounting/dismounting procedures on equipment, and hazardous material particular to each ship and dock operation.
+Workers shall be informed of the designated assembly areas. - Rule 404.
+They shall see that booms are not raised or lowered except under the direction of the foreman, walking boss, gang boss, or hatch tender in charge of the hatch, and in compliance with provisions of Rules 619 and 620. - Rule 405.
+They shall see that operations are carried on in a safe manner. - Rule 406.
+Where there is an immediate danger to the health and safety of the men, they shall stop work and supervision shall take the necessary precautions to protect the employees and/or remove them to safety. - Rule 407.
+They shall make every effort to determine cargo hazards in advance, and to have correct personal protection at hand for known hazards. - Rule 408.

-Rule 408.
 They shall permit operations on or in ship's decks, holds, piers or other places only when they are adequately lighted.
 Adequate illumination is defined by Rule 304.

-Rule 409.
-The foreman or walking boss in charge of operations shall arrange immediate and proper first aid for the injured.

-Rule 410.
-The foreman or walking boss in general charge of the operations shall investigate and render a full report of the accident to the employer.

-Rule 411.
-Supervision shall set an example and shall observe all applicable rules of this Code which govern other employees.

-Rule 412.
-Supervision shall not smoke aboard ship or on the dock except in authorized, designated places.

-Rule 413.
-Supervision shall not be present on the job while under the influence of intoxicating liquor, or drugs of a stimulating or depressive nature.

-Rule 414.
-They shall see that the removal or replacement of hatch covers, strongbacks or beams is supervised by the foreman, walking boss, gang boss, or hatch tender in charge of the hatch.

-Rule 417.
-Supervision shall not require employees to enter spaces in the hold of log vessels for the placement of dumper devices where the possibility of logs striking, rolling upon, or pinning the employees exists.

-Rule 418.
+- Rule 409.
+The foreman or walking boss in charge of operations shall arrange immediate and proper first aid for the injured. - Rule 410.
+The foreman or walking boss in general charge of the operations shall investigate and render a full report of the accident to the employer. - Rule 411.
+Supervision shall set an example and shall observe all applicable rules of this Code which govern other employees. - Rule 412.
+Supervision shall not smoke aboard ship or on the dock except in authorized, designated places. - Rule 413.
+Supervision shall not be present on the job while under the influence of intoxicating liquor, or drugs of a stimulating or depressive nature. - Rule 414.
+They shall see that the removal or replacement of hatch covers, strongbacks or beams is supervised by the foreman, walking boss, gang boss, or hatch tender in charge of the hatch. - Rule 415.
+Supervision shall see that falls led from cargo booms are not used to move railroad cars on docks. - Rule 416.
+(Not used.) - Rule 417.
+Supervision shall not require employees to enter spaces in the hold of log vessels for the placement of dumper devices where the possibility of logs striking, rolling upon, or pinning the employees exists. - Rule 418.
 Cargo which is covered and used as a work surface or walking area by employees shall be checked for holes.
 Plywood, plates or other means shall be provided to cover such holes.